 “Salazar, I have a question,” said Helga as the meeting wound down and she began to clear dishes off the table and placed them in a large cauldron full of water.
 “One of your students, Catherine, told me something interesting a few weeks ago.
-She lives in my village; she was originally one of my students until we evened out the numbers, so she knows me – anyway, what she told me was that she loved your Defence lessons, except for all the dark stuff.
-I didn’t think much of it at the time, because she had a lot to tell me, but just recently I’ve begun thinking about it again.
+She lives in my village; she was originally one of my students until we evened out the numbers, so she knows me – anyway, what she told me was that she loved your Defence lessons, except for all the dark magic.
+I thought little of it at the time, because she had a lot to tell me, but just recently I have begun considering it again.
 Were you teaching the Dark Arts in your lessons?”

-“I didn’t teach the Dark Arts in my Defence lessons,” said Helga.
+“I did not teach the Dark Arts in my Defence lessons,” said Helga.

 “Nor did I,” said Godric.
-“I can’t claim to know as much about the Dark Arts as you do, Salazar, but I thought the point wasn’t as much to teach the students all we know, but to teach them what will be most useful for them, and Dark Magic rarely solves anything.”
+“I cannot claim to know as much about the Dark Arts as you do, Salazar, but I thought the point was not as much to teach the students all we know, but to educate them in what will be most useful for them, and Dark Magic rarely solves anything.”

-“I’m not teaching them how to do the Killing Curse, if that’s what you’re implying,” said Salazar, miffed.
+“I am not teaching them how to do the Killing Curse, if that is what you are implying,” said Salazar, miffed.
 “The Dark Arts are an important branch of magic for many reasons, one being that it is much easier to defend oneself against a known enemy.
 Knowing the Dark Arts helps with Defence against it.”

-“I hadn’t thought about it in that way before,” said Helga contemplatively.
-“But it just seems wrong to me, teaching young children how to do Dark curses.
-I still don’t think we should teach that at all.”
+“I had not thought about it in that way before,” said Helga contemplatively.
+“But it just seems wrong to me, educating young children how to do Dark curses.
+I still do not think we should teach that at all.”

 “Well, Salazar does have a point,” conceded Godric, “but I agree with you, Helga.
-If they need to learn Dark Magic at all, it shouldn’t be at Hogwarts.
+If they need to learn Dark Magic at all, it should not be at Hogwarts.
 The school was designed to be a safe place from all the Muggle and wizard wars, for students to learn magic in peace.
-That’s how it should stay.”
+That is how it should stay.”

 Salazar felt a twinge of annoyance that his best friend disagreed about his teaching methods, but appealed to Rowena, hoping she at least would be on his side, because the others highly valued Rowena’s opinion.
 And Rowena didn’t usually argue with Salazar.
 This, he figured, was because she had strong feelings for him.
 A while ago, after enduring several confusing months of Rowena inexplicably acting oddly around him, he’d tried Legilimency on her to see her thoughts – an action of dubious morality, perhaps, but at least he understood now, and he’d never use the information against her.

-“You realise that I’m the one teaching Defence now,” said Salazar.
+“You realise that I am the one teaching Defence now,” said Salazar.
 “We all voted on that.
-So I could teach the Dark Arts and you lot would never know.”
+So I could teach the Dark Arts and you three would be unaware.”

 “We’ll know,” said Rowena.
 “So don’t do it.”

-“I’d say it’s fine to talk about the Dark Arts in your classes, just don’t teach it,” said Godric.
+“I would argue that it is acceptable to talk about the Dark Arts in your classes, but do not teach them,” said Godric.

 Salazar shrugged.
 Maybe they were right.
 He didn’t want a row, so he let the matter drop.
 After all, the meeting had dragged on longer than he’d wished it to, because he was going to meet Maeve again that afternoon.